Using Blender on a Cloud Computer

 Looking into the near future I see a lot of potential for Vagon.

-Renting cloud computers that always stay up to date and only paying for the performance you actually use makes a lot of sense to me.
+Renting cloud computers that always stay up-to-date and paying only for the performance you actually use makes a lot of sense to me.
 I am really excited about the idea of working with a simple laptop from anywhere I want, but still having access to the power of a high-end machine.
+For those looking to take their projects further, Vagon's power also supports exporting assets from Blender to Unity, SketchUp, or Unreal Engine seamlessly.

 My final render took only 8:31 minutes to finish on the Galaxy configuration, compared to more than 1 hour on my GTX 1070.